-- (c) a charge(s) against the student which, in the Student Conduct Officer's or Academic Integrity Facilitator's opinion, may merit separation include a separable offense and which shall be referred to a University Hearing as described in Parts 23 - 46 47. - (d) a charge(s) against the student involving both separable and non-separable offenses, which offenses are related to a single incident or set of incidents, which shall be referred to a University Hearing as described in Parts 23 46 47 or a Disciplinary Conference as described in Parts 49 55. - (e) a decision to defer disciplinary proceedings for alleged minor violations of this Code for a period not to exceed ninety days.
-Pending charges may be withdrawn or pursued on or before the ninetieth day, at the discretion of the Student Conduct Officer or Academic Integrity Facilitator.
-Students may be referred for dispute resolution during this period.
-If the dispute resolution is successful, the disciplinary charges may be dropped. - (f) If the individual conducting the Preliminary Review makes the determination that the charges warrant a University Hearing or Disciplinary Conference, he or she may recommend to the Director of Student Conduct that a hold be put on the student's transcript, including the awarding of the student's degree, until the Hearing process is complete. - 21.
+- (b) a charge(s) against the student which in the Student Conduct Officer's opinion does not merit separation and which shall be referred to a Disciplinary Conference as described in Parts 49 55. - (c) a charge(s) against the student which in the Student Conduct Officer's opinion may merit separation and which shall be referred to a University Hearing as described in Parts 23 46. - (d) a charge(s) against the student involving both separable and non-separable offenses, which offenses are related to a single incident or set of incidents, which shall be referred to a University Hearing as described in Parts 23 - 46 or a Disciplinary Conference as described in Parts 49 - 55. - (e) a decision to defer disciplinary proceedings for alleged minor violations of this Code for a period not to exceed ninety days.
+Pending charges may be withdrawn or pursued on or before the ninetieth day, at the discretion of the Student Conduct Officer. xiiii - 21.
 Disciplinary matters may be disposed of without the initiation of any formal hearing process if the individual conducting the Preliminary Review determines that there is not adequate cause or evidence to proceed with a formal Hearing (see Part 20 (a)), if the respondent acknowledges engaging in conduct prohibited by the Code, or if the respondent elects not to contest the charge(s).
 If the respondent acknowledges engaging in prohibited conduct or elects not to contest the charges, the individual conducting the Preliminary Review may assign any of the sanctions specified in Part 13.

-Any disciplinary determination for suspension or expulsion, as specified in Parts 13 (d) and (e), constitutes a recommendation to the Senior Student Affairs Officer (in conduct cases) or to the appropriate Chief Academic Officer (in academic integrity cases).
-Prior to acting upon a sanction recommendation from the Student Conduct Officer who conducts the Preliminary Review, the Senior Student Affairs Officer or Chief Academic Officer shall give the respondent and the complainant at least five working days to submit written statements concerning the sanction.
-The Senior Student Affairs Officer or Chief Academic Officer may also solicit written comments from the Student Conduct Officer who conducted the Preliminary Review and the Director of Student Conduct.
-The Senior Student Affairs Officer or Chief Academic Officer shall mail notice of his/her decision to the student in a timely fashion and a copy shall be sent to the Student Conduct Officer who conducted the Preliminary Review and the Director of Student Conduct.
-This notice shall include a brief explanation of the Senior Student Affairs Officer's or Chief Academic Officer's rationale for his/ her decision.
-In reaching his/her decision, the Senior Student Affairs Officer or Chief Academic Officer shall also take note of the student's prior disciplinary record and the penalties provided in previous cases involving similar offenses.
-Any appeal of a sanction determination made by the Senior Student Affairs Officer or the Chief Academic Officer for a respondent who acknowledges engaging in prohibited conduct or who elects not to contest the charges, shall be directed to the Appeals Committee at the campus of the student's registration pursuant to Part 56 of this Code.
-In such cases, appeals only will be considered on the ground that the sanction may be grossly disproportionate to the offense.

-22. For cases which are referred to a University Hearing in Part 20, a respondent may request instead to have his or her case referred to a Disciplinary Conference as described in Parts 49-55 of this Code.
+Any disciplinary determination for suspension or expulsion, as specified in Parts 13 (d) and (e), constitutes a recommendation to the Vice President for Student Affairs (in conduct cases) or to the appropriate Chief Academic Officer (in academic integrity cases).
+Prior to acting upon a sanction recommendation from the Student Conduct Officer who conducts the Preliminary Review, the Vice President or Chief Academic Officer shall give the respondent and the complainant at least five working days to submit written statements concerning the sanction.
+The Vice President or Chief Academic Officer may also solicit written comments from the Student Conduct Officer who conducted the Preliminary Review and the Director of Student Conduct.
+The Vice President or Chief Academic Officer shall mail notice of his/her decision to the student in a timely fashion and a copy shall be sent to the Student Conduct Officer who conducted the Preliminary Review and the Director of Student Conduct.
+This notice shall include a brief explanation of the Vice President's or Chief Academic Officer's rationale for his/her decision.
+In reaching his/her decision, the Vice President or Chief Academic Officer shall also take note of the student's prior disciplinary record and the penalties provided in previous cases involving similar offenses.
+Any appeal of a sanction determination made by the Vice President for Student Affairs or the Chief Academic Officer for a respondent who acknowledges engaging in prohibited conduct or who elects not to contest the charges, shall be directed to the Appeals Committee at the campus of the student's registration pursuant to Part 56 of this Code.
+In such cases, appeals only will be considered on the ground that the sanction may be grossly disproportionate to the offense. - 22.
+For cases which are referred to a University Hearing in Part 20, a respondent may request instead to have his or her case referred to a Disciplinary Conference as described in Parts 49-55 of this Code.
 Such requests shall not be granted unless the Student Conduct Officer has obtained the agreement of the complainant.